TaitoUnited/taito-cli/README.md

 See [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt) for all predefined taito-cli commands.

+## Installation

-## Prerequisites
+### Prerequisites

 * Docker
 * Git
 * Bash

-## Installation
+### Linux / macOS / Windows with cygwin

-> For Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed (`apt-cyg install procps-ng`).
-Configure cygwin so that you can call `docker` and `docker-compose` commands from cygwin shell.
-If you would rather use [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) instead of cygwin, see the next chapter.
+> For Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed: `apt-cyg install procps-ng`.
+Configure cygwin in that way you can call `docker` and `docker-compose` commands from cygwin shell.
+If you would rather use [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) instead of [cygwin](https://www.cygwin.com/), see the next chapter.

-1. Clone this repository.
+1. Clone this git repository.

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.